cdl-geneseo/geneseo-dictionary/F/Fruit-booter.md

 # Fruit-booter

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fruit-booter

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 Adjective frut but r Describing a person that uses rollerblades as a means of transportation; &quot;How are you getting to the movies, now that you're dating a ''fruit-booter''?&quot;